Tales from the Crypt (1972) - Arcane Visions Review

 Of the five stories, this one had the least predictable series of events leading to its conclusion.
 You could certainly guess how the villain meets his end, but the story manages to keep you in the dark (pun intended) about how everything is going to happen right up to the end.
 Of the five stories, I rank it 2nd.

 • A facility that provides housing and food for the disabled members of society, the blind in particular, has gone through a leadership change.
 A former high-ranking member of the military named Rogers (Nigel Patrick) has stepped in as the head administrator of the facility.
 He has a pet German Shepard that follows him everywhere and obeys his every command, proving to be a formidable threat if Rogers felt the need to sic his dog on someone.
 And that’s pretty handy for him, considering the fact that Rogers is extremely corrupt and immediately starts taking advantage of his position.
 He starts cutting the heat in the dorms and reducing the use of quality food in the cafeteria with the excuse that it’s being done to save money and keep the facility going.
 Meanwhile, he’s enjoying a warm room to himself with some quality wine and food that he shares with his dog.
-The leader of the group, Carter (Patrick Magee), tries to get Rogers to improve the services of the tenants, but to no avail.
+The leader of the group, Carter (Patrick Magee), tries to get Rogers to improve the services for the tenants, but to no avail.
 When one of the people in the dorm dies from the cold and lack of medical care, the group comes up with an ironic method of capturing and killing Rogers.

 Rogers is placed in a cell, as he dog is held in another cell and kept from food to make him hungry enough to eat whatever he could catch.
 After days of being trapped in the cell and listening to the sound of the blind tenants hammering away at something, he finally is released only to find a narrow alley with razor blades and other sharp objects on the wall.
 As soon as the dog is released to hunt down his master, the lights are shut off.